kallepalomaki/Northwind-Database-Agent/README.md

 1) Test of SQL template based revenue_range agent by a complex query:
 “Please find companies with revenue between 4 M and 6 M in brackets of 200 k.
-List each bracket separately.”
+List each bracket separately.” or
+“Please find companies with revenue between 4 M and 6 M in brackets of 200 k.
+List names of companies in each bracket separately.”

 2) Test of SQL template based n_largest_customers_by_revenue agent:
 “Please find top 2 companies”